Table of contents

 While you set git for the first time, this lets you get and set configuration variable that controls all aspect of how git looks and operates:

-1. [path]/etc/gitconfig file: Contains values applied to every user on the system and all their repositories.
-If you pass the option --system to git config, it reads and writes from this file specifically.
-Because this is a system configuration file, you would need administrative or superuser privileges to make changes to it.
+to git config, it reads and writes from this file specifically.
+Because this is a system configuration file, you would need administrative or superuser privileges to make changes to it.~/.gitconfig or ~/.config/git/config

 Below specifies all the settings and origin details of the user: